 When Can I Remove My Kids from School

 Many schools can be quite supportive of homeschooling and will leave the door open for you to return if homeschooling doesn’t work out.
 However some parents report having problems with the school administration (they lose funding and possibly a teacher when you leave).

 You need to know that schools don’t have any power to stop you from homeschooling.
 (It’s a legitimate option).
 If you anticipate having problems can I suggest you mention as little as possible to the school and get your registration application in ASAP.
 If you move don’t leave a forwarding address with the school.

 Can I Get A Higher School Certificate When I Homeschool?

 When you choose to homeschool you can’t get a HSC, however your children can study for a HSC alternative.
-My two oldest children both started university without a HSC and there are many others we know who went to university without a HSC, including courses like medicine, engineering and music.
+My four children started university without a HSC and there are many others we know who went to university without a HSC, including courses like medicine, engineering and music.

 Before you register your child for home education I suggest you get your documentation ready and find out the basics of how to homeschool.
 Planning your curriculum requires thought and there is a great deal of information and resources to absorb.